-At The Holy Spring, a nature-based spiritual community and church in Spring Hill, Florida, we approach psilocybin-containing mushrooms not as recreational substances but as sacred natural sacraments.
-Rooted in ancient Indigenous traditions and modern responsible practice, these fungi have been used for millennia to foster insight, reverence for the living world, and personal transformation—always within a framework of preparation, guidance, and integration.
-This page explores that rich history and explains how our community honors these traditions today
+At The Holy Spring, a nature-based spiritual community and church in Spring Hill, Florida, we view psilocybin sacred mushrooms not merely as recreational substances but as sacred spiritual sacraments.
+Drawing from ancient Indigenous traditions and modern responsible practices, these fungi have been utilized for thousands of years to promote insight, a deep reverence for the living world, and personal transformation—always within a framework of preparation, guidance, and integration.
+This page delves into that rich history and illustrates how our community honors these traditions today.

 In these settings, the mushrooms were not viewed as recreational substances.
-Instead, they were treated as sacred elements of spiritual practice, approached with respect and cultural meaning.
+Instead, they were treated as sacred elements of spiritual practice, approached with respect and cultural meaning, reflective of nature-based spirituality.

 Key Historical Examples